 - The property is being occupied as the primary residence of the applicant

 Admittedly the $200,000 cap does rule out a lot of houses on Prince Edward Island.
-The average home price in Charlottetown in late 2020 was north of $300,000 (source: Remax).
+The average home price in Prince Edward Island in early 2023 was north of $330,000 (source: CREA).
 However, if you're able to find a lower-priced home, a rebate of the land transfer tax is will definitely help out.

 Ready to find a great rate?

-Here are a few of the main federal programs that you should look into when buying your first home.
+Below are a few of the main federal programs that you should look into when buying your first home.
 Keep in mind that they may have different eligibility criteria than the programs in Prince Edward Island do, so be sure to look into the details.
+First, though, check out this helpful video on first-time home buyer programs in Canada, then read on to learn more.

 First-Time Home Buyers Tax Credit